templeblock/deep/README.txt

 ### How to install Classifier ###

-1) Download All files from GitHub or links as shown below.
+1) Download All files from links as shown below or GitHub repo.

-- You MUST use GitHub Desktop(https://desktop.github.com/) for downloading, or
-- Download via OneDrive or mirror links as shown below.
-- DO NOT DIRECTLY DOWNLOAD FROM DOWNLOAD-ZIP ICON FROM GITHUB - Due to LFS issues of github, caffemodel files will not be downloaded correctly.

 OneDrive : https://1drv.ms/u/s!AsgJ-NdXPSPKhXdfJLT7JZY4WKwC
 Mirror #1 : http://medicalphoto.org/deep.zip
 Mirror #2 : http://sshan.dynu.com/file/deep.zip
 Mirror #3 : http://daoc.dynu.com/file/deep.zip

+cf) If you want to download via Github, you must use GitHub Desktop(https://desktop.github.com/) cf) DO NOT DIRECTLY DOWNLOAD FROM DOWNLOAD-ZIP ICON FROM GITHUB; Due to LFS issues of github, caffemodel files will not be downloaded correctly.

 2) Run .bat files